lupyuen/lupyuen.github.io/src/usb2.md

 # FreeBSD USB Driver

+_We found a Reference Driver for Allwinner A64 USB Controller?_

+Yep!
 Earlier we discovered the name of the Allwinner A64 USB Driver: __"allwinner,sun8i-a33-musb"__

 [__GitHub Code Search__](https://github.com/search?q=%22allwinner%2Csun8i-a33-musb%22+language%3AC&type=code&l=C) says that the Allwinner A64 USB Driver for FreeBSD is...